Introduction to IFS: What is Internal Family Systems

 Internal Family Systems Model

 Normally, IFS is recommended to be conducted alongside individual therapy.
-It requires a skilled psychotherapist who specializes in IFS.
+It requires a skilled psychotherapist who specializes in internal family systems therapy.
 The focus of the IFS Model is first to identify the different subpersonalities, understand their dynamics, recognize the core problem, and treat them accordingly.
 The end goal is to harmonize the subpersonalities, develop self-confidence, and enable the addict to break free of the negative energy that shackles him and forces him to internalize his pain and agony.